Zac-Digital/fh-services/docs/arch/ADR028-tech-docs-site.md

 ## Advice

-To discuss with:
-- Tester
-- Developer
-- Josh
-- Other portfolio members
-- Ben Vandersteen

 **Harry Young (Care Leavers - Software Engineer)**

 Option 4 could be enhanced later with the DfE design kit to closely resemble Option 3's formal DfE documentation style.
 The solution was adapted from an MOJ MkDocs tech docs template on GitHub, with MOJ references stripped out.
 Hosting a Ruby site adds unnecessary complexity, making MkDocs a simpler choice.